DTJF/fbdoc/src/doc/Examples.md

 ======================

-As a first step this section contains some exercises to learn how fb-doc works.
+As a first step this section contains some exercises to learn how
+\Proj works.
 All operations get executed in the package folder.

-We execute fb-doc with several command line and use its own source code in folder *src* as input to learn about its usage.
+We execute \Proj with several command line and use its own source code in folder *src* as input to learn about its usage.
 Therefor extract the archive *fb-doc.zip* to any folder, change to the source folder and compile.

 ~~~{.sh}
 cd fb-doc/src/bas